 Access to the islands is via Vilanculos.
 Thereafter; transfers to the islands are either by light aircraft, helicopter, or boat.
 Combining a few days on safari in the Kruger National Park, and a few days in the Bazaruto Archipelago; is very popular.

-The Bazaruto Archipelago is famous for 2 activities; namely diving and big game fishing.
+The Bazaruto Archipelago is most famous for 2 activities; namely diving and big game fishing.

 Diving